UPPMAX/HPC-python/docs/day3/batch-new.rst

             #SBATCH --time=00:10:00 # Asking for 10 minutes
             #SBATCH -n 1 # Asking for 1 core

-            # Load any modules you need, here for python 3.11.8
+            # Load any modules you need, here for Python 3.11.5 and a compatible SciPy-bundle and a compatible Python-bundle-PyPi.
+            module load Python/3.11.5-GCCcore-13.2.0
+            module load SciPy-bundle/2023.11-gfbf-2023b
-            module load python/3.11.8
+            module load Python-bundle-PyPI/2023.10-GCCcore-13.2.0

-            # Activate your virtual environment.
+            # Activate your virtual environment, which you previously created with the above modules loaded.
             source /proj/hpc-python-uppmax/<user-dir>/<path-to-virtenv>/<virtenv>/bin/activate

             # Run your Python script (remember to add the path to it